ElmCast/.vim/README.md

 You probably already have a favorite terminal, and I won't try to convince you to change.
 To get the best experience, however, you need one with 24bit color support.

-Since I am on osx, I use the 2.9 beta of [iTerm2](http://iterm2.com/downloads.html), which works great.
-If you like [tmux](https://tmux.github.io/), 24bit color was patched in only recently.
-You'll need to set the `TERM` of the outer shell to a valid value, and then add a terminal override for it in tmux.
+Since I am on OS X, I use the 2.9 beta of [iTerm2](http://iterm2.com/downloads.html), which works great.
+If you like [Tmux](https://tmux.github.io/), 24bit color was patched in only recently.
+You'll need to set the `TERM` of the outer shell to a valid value, and then add a terminal override for it in Tmux.

 ```
 $ brew install tmux --HEAD